Brew School 102: Getting Started in Wine Making

 How long does the class take?

-We'll show you everything you need to know in about an hour.
+We'll show you everything you need to know in about 1 hour and 15 minutes.
 We think you'll be so excited after

 the class that you'll want to run back home and make some right away... and we don't want to take any of your valuable time away from that!